loglib/loglib/.github/CONTRIBUTING.md

 pnpm migrate
 ```

-this will crate a sqlite database in packages/db folder that'll be used across the whole project including as a clickhouse queries if you don't provide clickhouse credentials.
+this will create a sqlite database in packages/db folder that'll be used across the whole project including as a clickhouse queries if you don't provide clickhouse credentials.

 **Step 2** (optional): Setting up clickhouse
 Run clickhouse in docker using this command.